lukendatigh/django-moimoi-mould/README.md

 4. Multipe settings files (development and production)

 #### Note
-Before pushing to productioon. modify `manage.py` by changing `'demo.settings.development'` for development to `'demo.settings.production'` for production
+Before pushing to productioon, modify `manage.py` by changing `'demo.settings.development'` for development to `'demo.settings.production'` for production

 ### Dev Packages